Three ways to make fans roar and revenue soar with an indoor mapping platform

 Imagine offering fans the possibility to get a real map view of your venue, allowing them to see the pitch from different angles and upgrading to an available seat that gives them a better view.
 With a virtual map of your arena, this is possible.

-With this solution, you can also give season ticket holders that cannot make it to the game the opportunity to sell their tickets, thereby giving both them and non-season ticket holders a better experience of your venue.
+With this solution, you can also give season ticket holders who cannot make it to the game the opportunity to sell their tickets, thereby giving both them and non-season ticket holders a better experience of your venue.

-Likewise, indoor maps can be interfaced with your parking space management system, so you can offer fans to find and reserve a parking space nearby their seat even before they leave their house.
+Likewise, indoor maps can be interfaced with your parking space management system, so you can offer fans to find and reserve a parking space near their seat even before they leave their house.
 With turn-by-turn navigation directly from their front door to the parking space followed by their seat, you reduce stress and chaos and encourage fans to use your parking spaces.

 If you want to know more about indoor mapping for stadiums, click on the buttons below to explore MapsIndoors or read our blog, "Why Is Game Attendance Declining When Fans Are Becoming Super Fans?".